justnonamenoname/lt/readme.md

 It does not resolve the speed issue and leads to the overlap of qualia.
 It is not realistic and is provided only as an example of a search.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/method.png">
-2) Particles are quantum entangled with each other, the electrical activity around them creates qualia in them, which is felt by the lifeticle connected to them.
+2) Particles are quantum entangled with each other, the electrical activity around them creates qualia in them, which is felt by the lt connected to them.
 The method corresponds to the Orch OR theory (Orchestrated Objective Reduction) by Penrose and Hameroff.
 In Orch OR, the issue of speed is addressed through frames caused by the collapse of the wave function.
 The method is the main option under consideration.